shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

         <p>$view['number']</p>
     </div>

+> `View` is the default, if you want to name your template differently, you have to add the name as parameter to the
+> `$facade->renderTemplate('YourDifferentName')` method.

-Create as well an `AwesomeConfiguration.php` file with the following content:
+Create a `AwesomeConfiguration.php` file as well, with the following content:

     <?php

     require_once dirname(__FILE__) . '/../../Configuration/DefaultConfiguration.php';
     require_once dirname(__FILE__) . '/../../View/BaseView.php';

     class Library_Elefunds_Template_Awesome_AwesomeConfiguration extends Library_Elefunds_Configuration_DefaultConfiguration {

         public function init() {
             parent::init();

             $this->setView(new Library_Elefunds_View_BaseView());